daabir/dbSwitch/README.md

 git clone <>
 ```

-Open the location where the repo is located and run these commands:
+cd into the location where the repo is located and run these commands:

 ```
 node setup.js
 ```